EhsanKia/CatalogScanner/README.md

 # CatalogScanner [![Python version](https://img.shields.io/badge/python-3.6+-blue.svg)](https://www.python.org/downloads/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Script to scan video of user scrolling through their AC:NH Nook Shop catalog or DIY recipes list.
+Script to scan video or screenshots of user scrolling through their AC:NH Nook Shop catalog, DIY recipes list, critters, song list, reactions and more.

 This is the source code for the Twitter bot [@CatalogScanner](https://twitter.com/CatalogScanner), which is an automated version of this.